🕒 5 min read · 📝 871 words

 This entire pattern is the spiritual counterpart to Daniel’s 70th week.

-This same 3½‑pattern appears not only in Revelation but also in Daniel’s 70th week, which describes the same spiritual process in different symbols.
+This same 3½‑pattern appears not only in Revelation but also in Daniel’s 70th week, which describes the same spiritual process using different symbols.

 The repeated 3½‑time designations—1260 days, 42 months, “time, times, and half a time”—all describe the season when humble, sackcloth‑clothed believers cooperate with God’s grace (Titus 2:11-12), walk in obedience, and bear testimony.

-The outer court—representing the unrepentant, unbelieving seasons within the believer—is then trampled for 42 months as the temple is measured, for the believer’s body is the temple.
+The outer court—representing the unrepentant, unbelieving seasons within the believer—is then trampled for 42 months as the temple is measured (the believer’s body is the temple).

-This “outer darkness” is where the first two woes unfold in the believer’s experience, and if repentance is resisted (Rev 11:14), the voice of the Lord is silenced, and the third woe of hardened unbelief takes hold Rev 18:23.
+This “outer darkness” is where the first two woes unfold in the believer’s experience (Rev 9:1 – 11:14, and if repentance is resisted (Rev 11:14), the voice of the Lord is silenced, and the third woe of hardened unbelief takes hold Rev 18:23.

 Revelation 20 simply replays the same cycle with different symbols.

-4. This makes Rev 20 the perfect final illustration of the third woe.
+4. This makes Rev 20 the perfect final illustration of the first two woes.

 Because: